This website uses cookies to ensure you get the best experience on our website. Learn more

 Pom Pom Camp: Our full report

-Situated on Pom Pom Island, on the western side of Moremi Game Reserve, Pom Pom Camp overlooks the reed-fringed ...
+On the western side of Botswana’s Moremi Game Reserve, Pom Pom Camp sits on an island of the same name.

-One the chalets is a family unit , consisting of two interlinked bedrooms with a shared en suite bathroom, that would be well suited for families with younger children or friends travelling together.
+In Pom Pom’s family tent, two interlinked bedrooms share an en-suite bathroom, so it would work well for families with younger children or friends travelling together.

 The honeymoon chalet has an outdoor bath with a lovely leafy backdrop in addition to the outside shower.
 It is also located furthest from the central area for more privacy.
-Although having said this, when we last stayed here, we found that we could often hear snippets of noise and music from the staff village, which is relatively close to this end of the camp.
+Having said this, on a previous visit, our team reported they could hear snippets of noise and music from the staff village, which is relatively close to this end of the camp.

-While we’ve experienced some good and diverse game viewing, we wouldn’t regard this area as the most productive in the Delta.
-The guides also commented that sightings aren’t consistent and explained that in the wet season big game such as elephant, buffalo, giraffe, rhino and lion migrates away from the area in search of larger tracts of dry land (pom pom means soft ground in the local language).
+Historically the guides at Pom Pom used to comment that sightings were not consistent, explaining that in the wet season big game such as elephant, buffalo, giraffe, rhino and lion migrated away from the area in search of larger tracts of dry land (“pom pom” means “soft ground” in the local language).
 This fits in with our previous impressions here, as far back as 1992 when one of the Expert Africa team first visited.
+In recent times, however, the Delta has seen a change in water levels and there has been a significant shift in wildlife movements.
+Now lion and leopard are regularly seen throughout the year as the landscape has not flooded as well as in some years, and cheetah are also occasionally seen in the area.

-On a previous visit, we tried the mokoro trip that was idyllic; led by entertaining and informative guides.
-We haven’t had a chance to assess the walking safaris; hence we cannot recommend them personally so we’d suggest that our travellers stick to the mokoro and 4WD activities.
+On a previous visit, we tried the mokoro trip led by entertaining and informative guides; it was idyllic;.
+We haven't had a chance to assess the walking safaris so cannot recommend them personally.

 Our view

-Pom Pom Camp is a good, reasonably economic, option to enjoy the Delta’s scenic environments and great birdwatching.
-The game here is variable, so come for some of the Okavango Delta’s loveliest scenery and mokoro trips.
-And if you approach the 4WD safaris with moderate expectations you might just be surprised!
-The camp’s ambience is laidback and friendly and you can expect a warm welcome.
+Pom Pom Camp is a good, reasonably economical option to enjoy the Delta's scenic environments and great birdwatching.
+The wildlife here, while resident, can be variable, so come for some of the Okavango Delta's loveliest scenery and mokoro trips.
+And if you approach the 4WD safaris with moderate expectations you might just be surprised by their growing reputation for big cats!
+The camp's ambience is laidback and friendly.
+The smallest downfall was the food presentation, but it did not detract from the taste.

 Botswana expert